trollman1337/backend/README.md

 Fetch content from a provided URL.

     Query Parameters:
-        url (string): The URL of the resource to fetch.
+        url (string): The URL of the resource to fetch (required).
     Headers:
         x-access-key (string): A valid access key (required).

-    Response:
+Response

     On success: Returns the content of the URL.
     On failure: Returns an error message.

 Example Request: